 math in their name, or the name of their parent.
 To include commas, spaces or colons in a search term, wrap the search term in quotes, such as

 Click the arrow at the right end of the query bar to show the search history.
-A separate search history is kept for the workspace, remote, and process views.
+A separate search history is kept for the workspace and process views.

-The fuzzy search dialog can be opened on the main page with Ctrl+P on Windows or ⌘P on a Mac.
+The fuzzy search dialog can be opened on the main page with Ctrl+P on Windows/Linux or ⌘P on a macOS.
 It lets you type in a ‘fuzzy’ query, and shows any artifacts whose name contains the characters in the query, in the correct order, though not necessarily consecutively.
 It allows you to omit characters, so

 mlibdeg would match